When you were first learning English, you probably used infinitives and gerunds interchangeably, and didn’t even notice. That’s because you often can.

 People forget separating their recycling.
 (People don’t remember a time when this was done.)

-Frank helped buy cute, reusable straws as gifts.
-(He assisted with the purchase.)
+Frank helped me to buy cute, reusable straws as gifts.
+(He assisted me with the purchase.)

 Frank couldn’t help buying cute, reusable straws as gifts.
 (He was unable to resist making the purchase.)

 My classmate went on to be a successful entrepreneur.
 (She became an entrepreneur.)

 My roommate went on being a successful entrepreneur.
 (She continued to be an entrepreneur.)

 Try the infinitive or gerund in context quiz – A C1-C2 level quiz on the topic of unions

 Select a lesson plan that refers to infinitives and gerunds: